 Screenwriting: The Finished Article

 If you have considered all of the above, then you should be on the way to starting your script.

-For a more in-depth look at the skills and processes required, it’s worth taking a course online.
+For a more in-depth look at the skills and processes required, it’s worth taking an online screenwriting course.

 If you encounter any issues during your screenwriting, then these wise words from Beat Generation author Jack Kerouac may be worth remembering:

 It ain’t whatcha write, it’s the way atcha write it.